Introduction: Chinese Scalemaille

 For this recreation you are going to need scales.
-You can make your own or get them from here
+You can make your own or contact me to get some.

 You will also need 18swg 5/32 rings to connect them with. if you want a looser connection 18swg 3/16 may be substituted.